masmusi/DATA-VISUALIZATION-MATPLOTLIB/README.md

 # DATA-VISUALIZATION-MATPLOTLIB
-This is i will show how to visualization data with matplotlib First, you must install Jupyter Notebook : https://docs.jupyter.org/en/latest/install/notebook-classic.html
+I will show how to visualization data with matplotlib First, you must install Jupyter Notebook : https://docs.jupyter.org/en/latest/install/notebook-classic.html